-Your doctor may prescribe either Atorvastatin 20mg, or 40mg, and sometimes even 80mg.
+Your doctor may prescribe either Atorvastatin 20mg or 40mg, and sometimes even 80mg.
 All three doses are effective at lowering cholesterol, however, the higher the dose, the stronger the effect.
-The 20mg dose is known as low-intensity treatment, and 40mg or 80mg are known as high intensity treatment.
+The 20mg dose is known as a low-intensity treatment, and 40mg or 80mg are known as high-intensity treatments.
 In general, people who have had strokes or heart attacks will be on at least 40mg.
 People who are taking Atorvastatin for the purpose of lowering cholesterol alone can be started on 10mg or 20mg.

 Do not store this drug in the bathroom.
 Keep at room temperature and away from light and moisture.
 Make sure you keep all medications away from the reach of children and pets.

 You should not flush your medication down the drain or toilet unless you are specifically instructed to do so.